puredrinkology/website/content/recipes/herbal-flame/index.md

 - item: Stir with spoon, straw, or better yet a cinnamon stick and leave it in.
 shortname: Herbal Flame
 source: thecocktaildb
-title: The Herbal Flame Cafe
+title: The Herbal Flame Tea
 visual: '## LLM Prompt for Herbal Flame Cocktail Description:**Please describe the appearance of the Herbal Flame cocktail, considering the following:*** **Base:**
   The cocktail is made with Hot Damn, Tea, a tea blend likely containing strong, bold,